-A: Tom and Dave like to explore, find and enjoy these hidden pools in natural settings.
-They find a natural swimming hole in a beautiful setting to be very nurturing and soothing to the body and soul.
+A: I like to explore, find and enjoy these hidden pools in natural settings.
+I find a natural swimming hole in a beautiful setting to be very nurturing and soothing to the body and soul.

-We get lots of emails from people who agree.
-The ones we especially like are from parents who took their kids and opened a whole them to a whole new/old world of delight.
+I get lots of emails from people who agree.
+The ones I especially like are from parents who took their kids and opened a whole them to a whole new/old world of delight.

 Q: Why publicize these special places.
 Won’t people just crowd them and trash them and cause problems?

-A: Next to the safety question (below), this is the one that most disturbs us.
-We started this web site just for fun - for me and for other people who might also delight in going to natural swimming places.
+A: Next to the safety question (below), this is the one that most disturbs me.
+This website was started just for fun - for me and for other people who might also delight in going to natural swimming places.
 Yes, some people trash them and otherwise abuse them.

-· As we became more personally dedicated to the preservation of all kinds of natural places, we came to understand that it is good to build a constituency for the preservation of such places.
+· As I became more personally dedicated to the preservation of all kinds of natural places, I came to understand that it is good to build a constituency for the preservation of such places.
 A good way to do this is to cause people to enjoy them and thus to see their value.
-On balance, we truly don't know if the good that might be done by this greater constituency will overcome the damage done by those who abuse these places, but we have hope…...
+On balance, I truly don't know if the good that might be done by this greater constituency will overcome the damage done by those who abuse these places, but I have hope…...

-· Based on what we have seen, we think it might be true that local people who use natural places trash them to a much greater degree than people who come from some distance to enjoy them.
-Local people typically don't need our site to know where these places are.
+· Based on what I've seen, I think it might be true that local people who use natural places trash them to a much greater degree than people who come from some distance to enjoy them.
+Local people typically don't need this website site to know where these places are.

-· Because we have many hundreds of swimming holes on our site, we also feel that perhaps we are not increasing the usage of any individual locations to the extent that it might be damaging to them.
-As long as they don’t overcrowd the location, we think more people make a swimming hole MORE fun.
+· Because I have many hundreds of swimming holes on the site, I also feel that perhaps I am not increasing the usage of any individual location to the extent that it might be damaging to them.
+As long as they don’t overcrowd the location, I think more people make a swimming hole MORE fun.

-· The vast majority of emails we get are from persons who seem to greatly value these natural places and appreciate the information we provide.
-(Of course, we don't know about the attitude of others from whom we don't hear.)
+· The vast majority of emails I get are from persons who seem to greatly value these natural places and appreciate the information provided.
+(Of course, I don't know about the attitude of others from whom I don't hear.)

-The safety of persons who learn about swimming holes from my site is our greatest concern.
-We revise this part of the site often, trying to convey the best safety warning information, most conspicuously placed for the greatest impact.
-When people tell us about unsafe situations, we either delete that swimming hole or post that information on my web site IMMEDIATLEY, usually the same day or next day.
-We don’t always know if it is better to delete a place (to keep new people from going to it) or keep it listed (so we can warn people who know about it already.)
+The safety of persons who learn about swimming holes from my site is my greatest concern.
+I revise this part of the site often, trying to convey the best safety warning information, most conspicuously placed for the greatest impact.
+When people tell me about unsafe situations, I either delete that swimming hole or post that information on the web site quickly.

 · Swim safely – more accidents mean more “no swimming” signs.